Murder of Mona Tinsley: Investigation

 Mona's parents were questioned by the police in relation to these eyewitness statements.
 They gave this former lodger's name as Frederick Hudson, adding that they had been introduced to Hudson by Lilian's sister, Edith Grimes, with whom Hudson had previously lodged in Sheffield.
 The Tinsleys explained that after Hudson left the Grimes household in October 1935, he had briefly lodged with them, but that they had evicted him from their home after just three weeks for non-payment of rent.
 Nonetheless, Wilfred and Lilian Tinsley emphasised that his departure from their household had been upon amicable terms, and also confirmed that in the short space of time Hudson had lodged in their household, he had been popular with their seven children, who had all come to know him as "Uncle Fred".

-Police interviewed Edith Grimes, who stated the man her sister knew as Frederick Hudson was actually a 49-year-old named Frederick Nodder, who had adopted the surname Hudson as an alias, since becoming the subject of an affiliation order.
+Police interviewed Edith Grimes, who stated the man her sister knew as Frederick Hudson was actually a 49-year-old father-of-two named Frederick Nodder, who had adopted the surname Hudson as an alias, since becoming the subject of an affiliation order.
 Grimes described Nodder as being a brutish and squalid drunkard with poor personal hygiene and few friends, who worked primarily as a motor mechanic and lorry driver in Retford.
 Nodder had, Grimes stated, deserted his wife many years before he had lodged with them.
 However, she claimed to be unaware of his current address, and to have not seen him for several months (this claim was contradicted by a neighbour of the Grimes family, who recalled seeing a lorry driver fitting Nodder's description at their home shortly after Christmas 1936).
 Enquiries in public houses and garages in Retford quickly led officers to the Retford haulage firm with which Nodder was employed; this firm was able to provide police with Nodder's current address on Smeath Road in the Nottinghamshire village of Hayton.
 (Note: Nodder had resided at this address since June 1936.)

 Formal questioning

 In the late evening of 6 January, police questioned Frederick Nodder at his rented home.
-Producing a photograph of Mona and asking if he knew the child, Nodder confirmed he did indeed "used to" know her, but claimed not to have seen Mona for approximately 15 months, following his eviction from the Tinsley household.
+Producing a photograph of Mona and asking if he knew the child, Nodder confirmed he did indeed "used to" know her, but claimed not to have seen Mona for approximately fifteen months, following his eviction from the Tinsley household.
 Questioned as to his movements the previous day, Nodder confirmed he had indeed been in Newark on 5 January, but claimed that he had simply been looking for work.
 He further claimed to have returned to Retford alone on the 3.45 p.m. bus (approximately ten minutes before Mona is believed to have been abducted).